bovingi/sierra-flammability/README.md

 ## A GitHub Repository for:

-## Pyro-ecophysiology of Sierra Nevada tree and shrub species: flammability, fuel moisture, and water relations mirror drought-tolerance strategies (title pending)
+## Towards predicting flammability: drought stress and fuel moisture are strongly linked in angiosperms but decoupled in gymnosperms

 ### Indra Boving, Joe Celebrezze, Leander Anderegg, and Max Moritz

 --------------------------------

 ## Introductory Statement
 This repository is meant for the storage and sharing of data, scripts, figures, and linear mixed effects model results tables related to the above paper.
-This paper looks at ...

 --------------------------------